italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 +++++++++++++++++++++

 The Person Identification Data (PID) is issued by the PID Provider following national laws and allows a natural person to be authenitcated and identified.

-The User attributes carried in the Italian PID are:
+The User attributes carried within the Italian PID are the ones listed below:

     - Current Family Name
     - Current First Name